THE BOTTOM LINE

 RESULTS ARE "LIVE"

 The examples shown below are “live” – they are currently real de-identified individual results.
 If you change your browser window size the results will adjust accordingly.
-The results also show your actual level expressed as mg of metal per kg of hair (or ppm – parts per million) and a range demonstrating were approximately 90% of the population fall into.
+The results also show your actual level expressed as mg of metal per kg of hair (or ppm – parts per million).

 If the Lab can’t detect a particular metal in your sample – like Arsenic below – then this is indicated as below the Limit of Detection (LOD).
 If, on the other hand your metal level result is so high it goes beyond our full bar length – like Cadmium below – then we indicate this with a red warning sign below the visualisation along with a quantitative multiple of your result above the population average.